-Approve Student Health Insurance Rates for Urbana, Chicago, and Springfield Campuses, Academic Year 2015-16 student health insurance rate, combined with the student health service fee, fund health care programs tailored to meet the needs of the students at the campuses.
+(10) The chancellors/vice presidents at Urbana, Chicago, and Springfield recommend approval of student health insurance rates for Academic Year 2015-16.
+The student health insurance rate, combined with the student health service fee, fund health-care programs tailored to meet the needs of the students at the campuses.
 The campuses consult with student advisory groups on health program coverage and the resulting rate.
 Students may choose not to participate in the student health insurance program by providing evidence of comparable insurance coverage from other sources.
-Attached is a summary of the student health program coverage (on file with the secretary).
+Attached is a summary of the student health program coverage (materials on file with the secretary).